GALERIE GABRIELLE MAUBRIE

 September 10 - October 8, 2016

 Alex MacLean takes both hands off the controls of his two-seater Cessna 182, grabs his camera, leans out the open window of his cockpit, and starts shooting.
 The plane, meanwhile, starts wiggling.
 MacLean is an artist and also a cartographer.
-He's exhibited in great art museums, including a solo turn at the Menil Collection in Houston, but he's also participated in projects including a study of population density he's currently doing for the Cambridge-based Lincoln Institute of Land Policy.
-His career is international.
+He's exhibited in museums internationally, including a solo turn at the Menil Collection in Houston.
 Two years ago he won the Prix de Rome, a venerable award in landscape architecture.
 Through these photographs, he shows the organizations and urban developments that define the different lifestyles and consumption.
-Changing perception of the urban world, Alex Maclean captures certain truths to urban issues.
-He addresses fundamental issues of the 20th century, atmosphere, electricity, deserts, water use, rising water, waste and recycling planning.

-Alex captured the strange beauty in the shape and form of environmental destruction, the patterns of tank farms and unnatural edges, colors and designs of cleared acres of factories, pipes, pumps and drainage basins-the precise structures of their profitmaking.
+Finite World shows MacLean’s images of oil production centers across the United States and Canada that capture the strange beauty in the shape and form of environmental destruction, the patterns of tank farms and unnatural edges, colors and designs of cleared acres of factories, pipes, pumps and drainage basins-the precise structures of their profit making.